livingdocsIO/documentation/content/enterprise/guides/workflows/proofreading-task.md

   type: 'li-task-v2',
   config: {
     label: 'Proofreading',
+    // allows to assign a user to a task
+    assignUsers: true,
     showInTaskList: true,
     // flag to control if the card should be updated automatically on custom dashboard
     realtimeNotification: true,